 Educators lament parents who make idols of grades.
-But then, educators create the monster that chases them.
+But then, educators created this monster.

 Classical Christian educators should realize that grades are not an absolute form of justice that must be set by "the system."
 Rather, they are a flexible tool that should be used to communicate.
 There are two ditches on either side of this road.
 Since we've seen that the primary (only) use of grades is communication, as with any form of communication, integrity is the issue.
-Two questions must be assessed:
+Two question must be assessed:

-Does the grade communicate with integrity with regard to our school's standards?
-If a student receives a 'C' in French, it will communicate that they are mediocre at French.
-We may intend it to mean 'average' or 'acceptable' at our institution.
-And we may think this is 'integrity' in grading.
+1. Does the grade communicate with integrity with regard to our school's standards?
+If a student receives a 'C' in Latin, it will communicate that they are mediocre at Latin.
+We may intend it to mean 'average' or 'acceptable.'
 But, we're communicating with students and parents that expect C to mean barely passing.
 We should be consistent with the lingua franca of our times.
 A 'B' may communicate 'average' with more integrity.

 2. Does the grade communicate to outsiders with integrity?
 If a college sees 3.12 as a GPA, they will not look much further.
-If they see a 'C' in French, they will assume the student struggles with foreign language.
+If they see a 'C' in Latin, they will assume the student struggles with foreign language.
 Thus, the student will fall below their requirement for some scholarship or admission and that's all that will be considered.